Mazu Iridium-Based Communication

 Do you need a reliable offshore email and text messaging communication platform that works practically anywhere in the world?
 Do you need to keep track of the level of your boat's bilge water, the status of your shore power connections or provide yourself some peace of mind with theft-deterrent security?
-Meet the Mazu app, a new entry in the growing "smart boat" marketplace.
+Meet the Mazu app.

 Satellite-based, not cellular

 The ISI 2000 System Interface is the heart of the Mazu system.
 It has several kinds of ports for existing connections—and future ones that do not even exist yet!